Who Is Eligible for a Social Security Death Benefit?

 - If the Social Security death benefit is being paid to an eligible dependent child, then an application must be filed within two years of the insured worker’s death.

 The Social Security website provides a list of information that you will need to complete the death benefit application.
 Be sure to call the Social Security administration directly to report a death immediately and ask about any paperwork they may need.
+You cannot report a death or file an application online.
+You must file within two years of the date of death.

 Ongoing Monthly Social Security Death Benefit